LinuxForHealth/FHIR/docs/src/pages/guides/FHIROperationFramework.md

 There are a number of examples in the [IBM/FHIR repo](https://github.com/IBM/FHIR/tree/master/operation).

 ## Installation of an Operation
 The Operations are installed into the `userlib` folder of the IBM FHIR Server.
-Some solutions are installing the operation as a layer in a docker image, or mountaint it as a volume.
+Some solutions are installing the operation as a layer in a docker image, or mount it as a volume.

 ![install location](https://raw.githubusercontent.com/wiki/IBM/FHIR/operation/installation-location.png)